Before moving to Latvia, one of the first questions I wanted to ask as a native English speaker was “Will I be able to get by in Latvia with English?”

-The other thing to note is that Latvian isn’t the only language spoken in Latvia.
+Also worth noting – Latvian isn’t the only language spoken in Latvia.
 A percentage of people also speak Russian.
 Some speak both languages, some speak both plus English, and some only speak one or the other.
 Again most younger people have at least a small understanding of all three languages, but older generations perhaps only know Latvian or Russian.

-Bear in mind that those over the age of 40 may have other language skills because during the second world war or the following Soviet occupation they relocated to elsewhere in the world before returning to Latvia after it regained independence.
+Bear in mind that those over the age of 40 may have other language skills because during the Second World War or the following Soviet occupation they relocated to elsewhere in the world before returning to Latvia after it regained independence.
 I know of a fair-sized Canadian-Latvian, Australian-Latvian and British-Latvian contingent that exist in the city.

 In Vecrīga or the “old town”, most establishments will be able to deal with English speakers.
 The further out of town you go, the less likely people will so easily converse in English.